 This service requires a physician referral and consult agreement:

-- Standard referral forms are available in the clinic and also here for you to print.
+- Standard referral forms are available in the clinic.

 - Referral may be telephoned in (a blank consult agreement will be faxed to referring physician's office for signature).